 - No requirement to work outside of working hours.
-Not checking email after hours is encouraged.
+Also, encourage workers to not check email after hours.

-- If employees have a sick kid or spouse they can take time off up to a certain time without burning PTO.
+- If employees have a sick child or spouse, they can take time off up to a certain time without burning PTO.

 - Provide unlimited beverages at the office.

 - Bring in a massage therapist and offer free chair massages.